memfault/interrupt/_posts/2020-02-04-rust-for-digital-signal-processing.md

 Compiling and running that example takes milliseconds.

-The power of Rust programs used in a CLI[^7] environment, along with the ease to develop crates for different targets, is a strong advantage to use Rust.
-Coupled with its standard library, Rust is able to talk to machines and fetch data from servers quite easily, then pass that data into your algorithms and gives results in seconds.
+The power of Rust programs used in a CLI[^7] environment, along with the ease to develop crates for different targets, is a strong advantage for Rust.
+Coupled with its standard library, Rust is able to talk to machines and fetch data from servers quite easily, to test your algorithm against a corpus hosted online.

-### Rust is modern
+### Rust has modern language features

-For many reasons, the Rust programming language is a great choice for data scientists.

-One could have written pure C code and port it to any machine but the Rust built-in safety mechanism along with the functional paradigm are some of Rust advantages for better productivity and code quality.

-Rust compiler is really powerful at detecting the causes behind the errors and prevents developers to write bad code.

-Like some well known modern languages, Rust also has its package manager: Cargo.
-Developers can find crates on the [official website](https://crates.io/).
-Cargo is also powerful at standardizing tests and documentation, bringing up the quality of Rust code and the crates available.

-Other tools like `Rustfmt` make Rust code easy to write and read, using a standardized formating for all of us.
+While Algorithm designers today prefer Matlab or Python, I believe Rust strikes a great balance between expressivity and performance which may allow it to win in the end.

+This starts with the syntax itself: Rust offers functional programming idioms, option types, powerful macros, and a powerful type system.
+This will be familiar to software engineers who may find C arcane and difficult to use.

+Moreover, the tooling around Rust is fantastic. `cargo` is a solid build system and package manager and `rustfmt` helps format your code.
+By bundling these tools with the language, Rust has enabled a vibrant ecosystem to spring.
+Rather than reinvent the wheel, Rust programmers rely on third party libraries throughout their projects.

+Last but not least, many of the safety features implemented in the compiler make Rust a much more forgiving language than C. Rather than crashes, Rust developers are faced with verbose error messages emitted at compile time.

-Last but not least, Rust is free and open-source when Matlab needs a licence to work.
+Last but not least, Rust is free and open-source!
+Between the low cost, expressive syntax, solid ecosystem, and the fact that it does not need to be translated to C, Rust is a real alternative to Matlab for algorithm development.

 ## Closing